Al-Shaykh al-Mufid: Works

-Tawqīʿ
+Tawqīʿ received from Twelfth Imam

-Al-Mufid received two Tawqīʿs by Muhammad al-Mahdi during major occultation.
+As per Twelver Shia beliefs, Al-Mufid received two Tawqīʿs by Muhammad al-Mahdi during major occultation.

 Death

 Al-Mufid died on the third day of Ramadan in 413 AH.
 According to the Shia writer Shaykh Tusi, "The day of his death drew the largest crowd ever seen in any funeral, and both friends and foes wept uncontrollably".
 He remained buried in his own house for two years, after which his body was moved to Al Kadhimiya Mosque and buried next to his teacher, Ibn Qulawayh al-Qummi.
 His grave is near the feet of two of the Shia Imams, Musa al-Kadhim and his grandson Muhammad al-Jawad.

 In popular culture

 The ninth day of Azar in Iran's official calendar is the commemoration day of Shaykh al-Mufid.

 An image of Mofid has been shown as imaginary in a paint.